zomerfeld/warm_n_fuzzies/README.md

 # Warm n Fuzzies

-Warm and Fuzzies is a un (unnecessary) wearable which heats up in the direction of your heart's desire - Home, Friend, Mecca / The Wailing Wall, or the nearest Starbucks.
+Warm and Fuzzies is an (unnecessary) wearable which **heats up in the direction of your heart's desire** - Home, Friend, Mecca / The Wailing Wall, or the nearest Starbucks.

 It uses Particle's controller, currently set up for the [Particle Photon](https://store.particle.io/collections/photon).

 #### Status